amr-abdelhamid/refbook/manuscript/main.md

 #### Always rely on tools support

 One important consideration in this stage is that **no manual refactoring is allowed!**.
-Detecting dead code, detecting and removing code clones, extracting methods to reduce method size, renaming identifier names; you can do all such activities with the assistance of strong IDE features or add-on tools.
+Detecting dead code, detecting and removing code clones, extracting methods to reduce method size, renaming identifier names; you can carry out all such tasks with the assistance of strong IDE features or add-on tools.

-Using automated refactoring tools contributes to safety and makes developers more confident when dealing with poor and cluttered code
+Using automated refactoring tools contributes to safety and makes developers more confident when dealing with poor and cluttered code.

 #### Should we do them in order?

 Yes, with little bit of overlap.
 This is logical and practical.
 For example, removing dead code, removes about 10% of your code duplicates[^deadcode].

 [^deadcode]: This was validated in one of our experiments.
 We found that removing dead code removes also 10% of duplicate code [2].
-This is totally reasonable, because a good portion of duplicated code are duplicated and then abandoned.
+This is totally reasonable, because a good portion of duplicated code are eventually abandoned.

 Another example is working on reducing method size before removing duplicates.
 This actually is a bad practice.
-Because, you may split a method apart while it is actually a duplicate of another.
+Because you may split a method apart while it is actually a duplicate of another.
 In this case, you have lost this similarity and may not be able to detect this duplication anymore.

 #### How to determine whether or not we are done?